SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 Strictly speaking, the interpretation could be limited to "research which is about integration of climate change into national policies".
 However, here we are taking a slightly more relaxed interpretation of the action approach.
 As research about national policies is already likely to be quite action orientated, we felt like it was too strong of a restriction to only consider works talking about integration as relevant.

-We consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications to be a form of "national policies, strategies and planning". `sectoral plans` are also included - although sectoral =/= national, it may be used to refer to a plan on a national level for a sector.
+We consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications to be a form of "national policies, strategies and planning". `sectoral plans` are also included - although sectoral is not the same as national, it may be used to refer to a plan on a national level for a sector.
 Similarly, `multi level` can be used in the literature to describe how policy/plans interact between levels, often including the national level.

-Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our  interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
+Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of greenhouse gases (GHG)) but in order to be consistent with our  interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
 The same would apply to reforestation or other mitigation measures.
 Thus these are not included as individual search terms but assumed to be included in the given phrases.

 This query consists of 4 phrases.